PHOENIX26012000/SC-App/README.md

 **Option 2**: Select `Build` > `Build APK`.
 Navigate to the *apk* directory on your file system, select the `app-debug.apk` file and transfer it to your Smartphone.
 Follow the steps in the next section to install the application.

 **Note**: If you want to communicate with others all Apps need to be signed with the same API-Key.
-Apps that are signed with different API-Keys will no be able to communicate among each other.
+Apps that are signed with different API-Keys will not be able to communicate among each other.
 So make sure to generate a `.apk` file and deploy it to everyone you want to communicate with.

 ### User